jkiesewalter/sdf-yang-converter/README.md

 |import|Translate the module that the import references (elements can now be referenced by sdfRef)|done|
 |when/must|Mentioned in the description|(done)|JSON<->XPATH query language in progress|

-\* please note that *property* is not the same as sdfProperty and *type object* is not the same as sdfObject

 ## Conversion table SDF->YANG